isomerpages/edb-pix/_explore-business-opportunities/Expand in Southeast Asia/Grow in Southeast Asia from Singapore.md

 <br>

 <b>Leveraging Singapore’s Free Trade Agreements (FTAs)</b><br>
-In this video, EY will be sharing insights on how companies could leverage Singapore’s FTAs to accelerate their growth in SEA.<br>
+In this video, EY will be sharing insights on how companies could leverage Singapore’s FTAs to accelerate their growth in Southeast Asia (SEA).<br>

 <a target="_blank" href="https://edbsingapore.thinkific.com/courses/ey-leveraging-singapore-s-free-trade-agreements-ftas">View Leveraging Singapore's Free Trade Agreements</a><br>